Results Archaeology Berlin

 The most fascinating and famous of the city's museums allows you to measure the splendour of ancient cities, life-size.

-Founded in 1930, following excavations in Olympia, Pergamon, Samos and other ancient sites, the Pergamonmuseum is today considered one of the most important archaeological museums in the world.
+Founded in 1930, following excavations at Olympia, Pergamon, Samos and other ancient sites, the Pergamonmuseum is now considered one of the world's most important archaeological museums.

-One of the major works is the Royal Processional Way, the Gate of Ishtar and the throne facade of King Nebuchadnezzar I dating from the Babylonian period.
-The ensemble was reconstructed thanks to the hundreds of pieces found.
-Another room is entirely dedicated to Babylon.
-Here you will find more information about this mythical city, as well as many documents, jewels and handicrafts.
-In the center of the room, a detailed model gives an idea of the topography of the legendary city.
+One of the major works is the royal processional way, the Ishtar Gate and the throne facade of King Nebuchadnezzar I, dating from the BaBylonian period.
+The whole has been reconstructed from hundreds of pieces found.
+Another room is devoted entirely to Babylon.
+Here you'll find more information on this mythical city, as well as numerous documents, jewelry and handicrafts.
+In the center of the room, a detailed model gives an idea of the legendary city's topography.

-Another impressive piece is the Millet Market Gate, which gives an idea of the refinement of art in ancient Asia Minor.
-The collection of objects from the Middle East does not stop there, however: visit the reconstructions of the temples and palaces of Assyria, the tombs of the world's oldest city, Uruk, as well as the architectural jewels of ancient Iran.
+Another impressive piece, Millet's Market Gate, gives an idea of the refinement of art in Asia Minor in antiquity.
+The collection of objects from the Middle East doesn't stop there, however: visit reconstructions of Assyrian temples and palaces, tombs from the world's oldest city, Uruk, and architectural gems from ancient Iran.

-The plastic arts are present thanks to the Louis Henri de Polier collection, with illuminations and miniatures of books, remarkable pieces of Indo-Persian art.
+The visual arts are represented by the Louis Henri de Polier collection, with book illuminations and miniatures, remarkable pieces of Indo-Persian art.

 Members' reviews on PERGAMONMUSEUM - PERGAMON MUSEUM